dnsimple/erldns/BENCHMARKING.md

 ### Latest Benchmark

-The latest benchmark was run on 2024/10/06 by @whatyouhide, on an 2021 Apple MacBook Pro, 14-inch, M1 Pro CPU, 16 GB of memory.
+The latest benchmark was run on 2024/10/06 by @whatyouhide, on an 2023 Apple MacBook Pro, 16-inch, M3 Pro CPU, 36GB of memory.

-In these conditions, `erldns` can serve around 58k queries per second.
+In these conditions, `erldns` can serve around 68k queries per second.
 The details of the benchmark are below.

 #### Input queries file